ellerenad/ellerenad.github.io/_posts/2020-04-24-roboarmcontroller-intro.md

 I have not yet integrated Apache Kafka, let's see what the future says :)

-### Evolution of the project
+### Evolution of the Project

 The strategy to achieve the goals were:
 1. Do a Minimum Viable Product.
-1. Do Small iterations to create small pieces with clearly testable deltas.
+1. Do small iterations to create small pieces with clearly testable deltas.
 1. Tackle the riskiest things first.

 Major milestones: